UCLALibrary/research-tips/_embeds/review-articles.markdown

 			<h3>Why read a review article?</h3>
 			<div style="float: right; width: 50%; margin-left: 10px;"><img src="{{ '/assets/img/content/lit-review-article-diagram-1080.png' | prepend: site.baseurl }}" alt="Review Article" data-caption="Review Article"></div>
 			<div>
-			<p>You can use a review article to get a better understanding of the existing research on a topic, identify research questions you would like to explore, and to find relevant sources in the review article’s bibliography.</p>
+			<p style="font-size: 80%;">You can use a review article to get a better understanding of the existing research on a topic, identify research questions you would like to explore, and to find relevant sources in the review article’s bibliography.</p>
-			<p>In other words, reading a review article can save you time and give you a more well-rounded and coherent understanding of your topic.</p>
+			<p style="font-size: 80%;">In other words, reading a review article can save you time and give you a more well-rounded and coherent understanding of your topic.</p>
 			<p> <a href="#3/1"> Heads Up! </a> </p>
 			</div>
 			</section>